 The Amgen Foundation

-To date, the Foundation has donated more than $350 million to local, regional, and international non-profit organizations that impact society in inspiring and innovative ways.
-Learn more about the Foundation's commitment to the scientists of tomorrow at www.amgeninspires.com and follow them on Twitter (@AmgenFoundation).
+To date, the Foundation has donated $425 million to local, regional, and international non-profit organizations that impact society in inspiring and innovative ways, including nearly $250 million to science education.
+The Amgen Foundation brings the excitement of discovery to the scientists of tomorrow through its signature programs.
+For more information, visit www.AmgenFoundation.org and follow us on Twitter @AmgenFoundation.

 Amgen Foundation Education Initiatives